Wisconsin Herd

 Wisconsin Herd Overview

 The Wisconsin Herd is a professional basketball team competing in the NBA G League.
-Established in 2017, the team is based in Oshkosh, Wisconsin, and serves as the official affiliate and is owned by the Milwaukee Bucks.
-The Herd plays its home games at the Oshkosh Arena and competes in the Eastern Conference.
-The team is recognized for its strong ties to the Milwaukee Bucks and its role in developing talent for the NBA parent club.
+Established in 2017, the team is based in Oshkosh, Wisconsin, and serves as the official affiliate of the Milwaukee Bucks.
+The Herd play their home games at Oshkosh Arena and participate in the Eastern Conference.
+As an NBA G League team, the Wisconsin Herd provides a developmental platform for players aspiring to reach the NBA, with the Bucks organization maintaining full ownership and control over player assignments and organizational direction.

 Founding and Organizational Origins